ANSSI-FR/AnoMark/README.md

 ### Prerequisites

-We consider that we start with a dataset in CSV format, containing a column with command line data, or with a TXT file with some text in it.
+We consider that we start with a dataset in CSV format, containing a column with command lines data, or with a TXT file with some text in it.

 *__N.B.:__ We will use the term 'order' to refer to the number of letters the model might consider in the n-grams construction for